LordButley/JapanEasy/README.md

 ## Existing Features

+### Game container

+- All content appears within a container that has a background image of a light wood to match that of an Ema.
+If this background image cannot load, a background colour has been added which has been plucked from the image.
+The container has a maximum absolute size to make sure that at full screen it bears resemblence to an Ema and a maximum relative size to ensure that you can always see the background image on all screen sizes.
+It additionally has a border style and shadow to give it the 3d look you would expect from a wooden tile.

 ### Header

 - Logo "JapanEasy" in large unmissable font sets the tone of the website.
 The Logo is a hyperlink back to the same page basically acting as a reset page in keeping with current web standards.
+This is consistent on every "page"

 The header becomes underlines when hovered over.